Booking a Venice Hotel 🎭

 Our Choice – Ca ’Fortuny Hotel

-There was much to recommend Ca ’Fortuny: A great central location, very high Traveler’s reviews, reasonable price, and an excellent breakfast (not simply croissants, jam and coffee).
+There is much to recommend Ca ’Fortuny.
+A great central location, very high Traveler’s reviews, reasonable price, and an excellent breakfast (not simply croissants, jam and coffee).

 Ca ’Fortuny Hotel Venice - Great choice when Booking a Venice Hotel

-Ca ’Fortuny Hotel Venice – Close to the center
+Ca ’Fortuny Hotel – Close to the center

 From there, we planned to walk to the hotel, with the aid of our map (see Venice off-Season).
 This seemed like a nice way to introduce ourselves to the city.
 Since it was lunch-time, we had also ear-marked a few cafes and restaurants that we wanted to check out along our route (see Osteria & Trattoria).